jkomoros/boardgame/server/README.md

 8. Create mygame/server/webapp/game-src directory, which is where you will link to all of your game-rendering subviews.
 9. Create mygame/client/mygame/
 10. Create a relative symlink from mygame/server/webapp/game-src to mygame/client/mygame/ (see #14 for an example)
-11. In mygame/client/mygame, create boardgame-render-game-<gamename>.html (where <gamename> is the short name of the game) and define a polymer element in it.
+11. In mygame/client/mygame, create boardgame-render-game-GAMENAME.html (where GAMENAME is the short name of the game) and define a polymer element in it.
 This is the entrypoint for the rendering of your view, and will be passed Game object.
 12. Copy the following items from boardgame/server/static/webapp to your own webapp.
 None of them require modification by default.
 * bower.json
 * manifest.json
 * firebase.json
 * .gitignore
 13. Copy polymer.json to your own webapp.
-Modify it to add the game-src/mygame/boardgame-render-game-<gamename>.html fragment.
+Modify it to add the game-src/mygame/boardgame-render-game-GAMENAME.html fragment.
 14. Create symlinks from the following items:
 * src
 * config-src